lelylan/simple-oauth2/API.md

 # API

 Node.js client library for [OAuth2](http://oauth.net/2/).
-OAuth2 allows users to grant access to restricted resources by third party applications, giving them the possibility to enable and disable those accesses whenever they want.
+OAuth2 allows users to grant access to restricted resources by third-party applications, giving them the possibility to enable and disable those accesses whenever they want.

 ## Options